 Our goal is to reconnect 415 Franklin to its Christian beginnings and to equitably seek its redevelopment.
 415 Franklin is at the cross-roads of residential affluence and economic scarcity.
 It’s positioned well to foster a mixed income neighborhood, provides one of the greatest pathways out of poverty.
 However, mixed neighborhoods don’t necessarily ensure upward mobility.
 Equally critical is the opportunity to form relationships across socioeconomic and racial divides.
 Through worship where all are welcome, quality early childhood education, affordable housing and a venue for community events, we hope to promote diverse relationships and a broad sense of community.
-Our vision of using the first floor for community and church and providing housing on the second and third floor is becoming a reality by partnering with Inner City Christian Federation the Refugee Education Center.
+Our vision of using the first floor for community and church and providing housing on the second and third floor is becoming a reality by partnering with Inner City Christian Federation and the Refugee Education Center.

 Where we have been.